 We provide rich mathematical learning tasks, often involving project-based or problems linked to the current topic.
 These real contexts help children to apply their mathematical skills whilst developing their problem-solving and reasoning skills.
 We encourage children to select their own resources when solving problems.

 Coldean subscribes to My Maths an interactive online teaching and homework website that builds pupil engagement and consolidates maths knowledge.
 Login details are available from your child's class teacher.

-We endeavour to provide termly workshops for parents to support their understanding of how we teach maths, how children learn maths and ways in which they can support their children outside of school.
+We endeavour to provide workshops for parents to support their understanding of how we teach maths, how children learn maths and ways in which they can support their children outside of school.